im-neiru/rsbuild-plugin-wasmpack/README.md

 import { pluginWasmPack } from "rsbuild-plugin-wasmpack";

 export default defineConfig({
 	plugins: [
 		pluginWasmPack({
+			crates: [
+				{
-      crate: "rust", // The path to your Rust crate
+					path: "rust1", // The path to your Rust crate
-      output: "wasm", // The output directory for your wasm package
+					output: "wasm1", // The output directory for your wasm package
-      target: "web", // The target environment (e.g., 'web', 'nodejs') }),
+					target: "web", // The target environment (e.g., 'web', 'nodejs') },
+				{
+					path: "rust2",
+					output: "wasm2",
+					target: "web",
+				},
 			],
+		}),
+	],
 });

 ```

 ### Configuration Options

-- `crate` (string): The path to your Rust crate or project.
+- `path` (string): The path to your Rust crate or project.
 This is typically the folder containing `Cargo.toml`.

 - `output` (string): The directory where the generated `.wasm` package will be placed.